-Raleigh Clergy Sexual Abuse Lawyer
+Raleigh Clergy Sexual Abuse Attorneys

 Many parishioners in the Roman Catholic Church seek out spiritual guidance from their religious leaders who celebrate the Holy Eucharist and accept the sacraments in the holy name of Jesus.
 Every cardinal, Bishop, pastor, parish priest, religious sister, and other active and former clergy member hears the congregation’s confessions and provide counseling on how to live a more spiritual life.

 Unfortunately, many Catholic priests use the power given to them by the Church to abuse, sodomize, molest, and rape innocent children and young adults.

 Rosenfeld Injury Lawyers LLC provides legal advocacy for sexually abused survivors throughout North Carolina, including those in the Catholic Diocese of Raleigh.
 We use our extensive comprehensive understanding of tort law and years of experience to protect our client’s rights and ensure their personal privacy.

 Our law firm remains committed to ensuring victims get justice and receive the most financial compensation available.
 If you are the victim of sexual assault and harmed by the Catholic clergy, a clergy abuse attorney can help manage your case.
 Let us begin the process of protecting your rights today.

 The Roman Catholic Church Initiates Measures to Stop Molestation

 It took the Vatican, under the guidance of Pope Francis, until the summer of 2019 to start protecting victims from predatory priests engaging in sexual misconduct.
 Before the Vatican released new regulations on how to handle criminal sexual activity among the clergy, Diocesan Bishops would handle these cases locally and often hide the evidence from local law enforcement.
 Their actions often failed to protect the victim, who might repeatedly be sexually assaulted by the same predator.